Rockhampton Museum of Art: Early collection (1931–1979)

-Former Rockhampton Art Gallery (1979-2020)
+Former Rockhampton Art Gallery (1979–2020)

 The former Rockhampton Art Gallery at 62 Victoria Parade was officially opened on 6 June 1979 by Sir Zelman Cowen.

 The small two-storey gallery was opened after Rockhampton mayor Rex Pilbeam had established the Rockhampton City Council Art Acquisition Committee after noticing a Commonwealth Government scheme which had been introduced in 1973.
 The committee consisted of Pilbeam, art gallery director Don Taylor, Bishop John Baynton and architect Neil McKendry.

 The Commonwealth scheme was called The Australian Contemporary Art Acquisition Scheme, run by the Visual Arts Board of the Australia Council, and it promised a 70% subsidy to art galleries and institutions who bought the work of contemporary Australian artists.
 Pilbeam took advantage of the scheme and persuaded 80 local individuals and community groups to contribute $2000 each to purchase a collection of artworks valued at $350,000.

 The Commonwealth Government initially refused Rockhampton City Council's bid to use the scheme in such a way but eventually an agreement was reached which saw the council acquire a collection of paintings, ceramics and sculptures worth $500,000 for just $60,000.

 The collection consists of works by Sidney Nolan, Arthur Boyd, Charles Blackman, Judy Cassab, Lloyd Rees, Russell Drysdale and John Coburn.
 In 2016, the collection acquired by Pilbeam was valued at $14 million.

 At the official opening of the Rockhampton Art Gallery in 1979, Pilbeam said: "No people have made a greater voluntary contribution to the world of art than the people of Rockhampton...
 I solemnly charge the future citizens of Rockhampton to maintain and advance this gallery in years to come.
 This is the least that we can expect of the citizens of tomorrow in return for the splendid contribution made by the citizens of today.

 Since its opening, the directors of the Rockhampton Art Gallery have been Don Taylor, Dianne Heenan, Lawrence Bendle, Lisa Loader, Sue Smith, Tracy Cooper-Lavery and Bianca Acimovic.
 In 1990, the Rockhampton Art Gallery Trust was established which has been chaired by Fred Berry, Pamela Green, Charles Ware, Merilyn Luck and Dr Leonie Gray.

-The 1979 gallery eventually became to small to house the growing permanent collection of works while also hosting various exhibitions.
+The 1979 gallery eventually became too small to house the growing permanent collection of works while also hosting various exhibitions.
 Therefore, a proposal was put forward for a much larger art gallery to be constructed which would enable the collection of works to be displayed permanently.

 The Rockhampton Art Gallery was one of the council owned venues that was forced to temporarily close in March 2020 due to the COVID-19 pandemic.
 However, with the construction of the Rockhampton Museum of Art already underway, the Rockhampton Art Gallery remained closed to enable the art collection and operations to be relocated.

 After its closure, the valuable art collection was carefully relocated to the new RMOA by being transported in purpose-built secure and climate controlled casing.